How To Spot And Treat Diabetic Ketoacidosis (DKA)

 Ketones are acid molecules produced when we burn fat for energy or fuel.
-As fat is broken down, ketones build up in the blood and urine.
-In high levels, ketones are toxic and can make you very sick.
-When combined with dehydration, it can lead to Diabetic Ketoacidosis (DKA), a life threatening condition.
+As fat breaks down, ketones build up in the blood and urine.
+In high levels, ketones are toxic and can make you sick.
+When combined with dehydration, you may start to feel symptoms of DKA.

-DKA occurs when there is not enough insulin present in the body.
-Without enough insulin, glucose builds up in the blood, causing high BG levels.
-Since the body is unable to use glucose without insulin for energy, it breaks down fat instead.
+DKA occurs when the body doesn’t have enough insulin.
+Without enough insulin, glucose builds up in the blood.
+Since the body is unable to use glucose for energy without insulin, it breaks down fat instead, producing ketones.
 This can occur for several reasons:

 - Infection, injury, or serious illness

-- A lack of insulin in the body due to missed injections, spoiled insulin, or poor absorption.
+- A lack of insulin due to missed injections, spoiled insulin, or poor absorption.
 Insulin pump users may have a kinked cannula or dislodged infusion set.

 - Severe dehydration